Exciting and Fun Facts About Animals for Kids

-- Due to the strong emotional connect dogs form with humans as pets, they are known as “man’s best friend”.
+- Due to the strong emotional connection dogs form with humans as pets, they are known as “man’s best friend”.
 They are extremely loyal and are known to spend their entire lifetime with their masters.

-- The average life of a dog depending on the breed can vary from 10 to 14 years.
+- The average life of a dog, depending on the breed, can vary from 10 to 14 years.

 - Due to their amazing sense of smell, dogs are capable of differentiating and recognising odours.
 For this reason, they are used to sniff out drugs and weapons by anti-terrorist squads and police departments all over the world.

-- Domesticated dogs are omnivores as they can eat grains, vegetables and meat as a part of their diet.
+- Domesticated dogs are omnivores, as they can eat grains, vegetables, and meat as a part of their diet.

-- Dolphins are blessed with powerful eyesight and hearing which they use along with echolocation to find the right location of objects.
+- Dolphins are blessed with powerful eyesight and hearing, which they use along with echolocation to find the right location of objects.

-- Dolphins use whistling, clicking and other sounds to communicate with each other.
+- Dolphins use whistling, clicking, and other sounds to communicate with each other.

 - Male dolphins are called bulls, females as cows and young dolphins are known as calves.